LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:**"facility_list_template.csv"

 **Description:** Character string that specifies the name of the csv file that contains all of the required data on the sites that comprise the LDAR program.
 At a bare minimum, the csv must contain the following columns: 'facility_ID', 'lat', 'lon', 'equipment_groups', and 'subtype_code'.
 For each mobile measurement company used as part of the LDAR program, the number of annual surveys (survey frequency) must be indicated and the inspection time for each method indicated (in minutes).
 The number of fixed sensors used at each site must also be indicated.
 A static venting rate may be provided for each site.
-Subsections 1.7.X describe individual columns in greater detail.

-**Notes on acquisition:** See [infrastructure file](#9-infrastructure-file).
+**Notes on acquisition:** See [infrastructure file](#9-infrastructure-file) which describes individual columns in greater detail.

 **Notes of caution:** Although facility-specific inputs provide flexibility, in most cases the appropriate data will not be available, and the same survey time or survey frequency may be used for all facilities.
 In general, LDAR-Sim does not hard-code methods, facility types, production types, and so on.
 These are provided by the user as categorical variables and can be anything.
 However, categorical variables must be consistent among different input files or errors will occur.